Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2025-11-01-preview/types.md

 * **externalSeedNodes**: [SeedNode](#seednode)[]: List of IP addresses of seed nodes in unmanaged data centers.
 These will be added to the seed node lists of all managed nodes.
 * **gossipCertificates**: [Certificate](#certificate)[] (ReadOnly): List of TLS certificates that unmanaged nodes must trust for gossip with managed nodes.
 All managed nodes will present TLS client certificates that are verifiable using one of the certificates provided in this property.
 * **hoursBetweenBackups**: int: (Deprecated) Number of hours to wait between taking a backup of the cluster.
-* **initialCassandraAdminPassword**: string {sensitive} (WriteOnly): Initial password for clients connecting as admin to the cluster.
+* **initialCassandraAdminPassword**: string (WriteOnly): Initial password for clients connecting as admin to the cluster.
 Should be changed after cluster creation.
 Returns null on GET.
 This field only applies when the authenticationMethod field is 'Cassandra'.
 * **privateLinkResourceId**: string (ReadOnly): If the Connection Method is Vpn, this is the Id of the private link resource that the datacenters need to connect to.
 * **prometheusEndpoint**: [SeedNode](#seednode): Hostname or IP address where the Prometheus endpoint containing data about the managed Cassandra nodes can be reached.
 * **provisionError**: [CassandraError](#cassandraerror): Error related to resource provisioning.